ft-interactive/g-yAxisLinear/README.md

 # yaxisLinear

 Pre styled and positioned linear y axis for us with the FT's g-chartframe as part of the Visual Vocabulary.
-Will also work with other builds where the axis is called into a pre defined 'g' element.
+Will also work with other builds where the axis is called into a 'g' element appended to a pre-defined svg element.

 ### Prerequisites
 The [d3 library](https://d3js.org/), already installed